-ParticipACTION is a national non-profit organization that aims to help all Canadians move more and limit sedentary behaviours.
+ParticipACTION is a national non-profit organization that aims to help all Canadians move more and limit sedentary behaviors.
 We believe physical activity should be an important part of all Canadians’ lives.

 What do you wish everyone knew about your organization and its work?

 We are a small but mighty organization.
-All content and messaging we put out is evidence-informed and we are fortunate to work with an amazing network of national and international leaders in physical activity – scientists, researchers, organizational stakeholders and government and community representatives.
-We strive to be the go-to resource for Canadians for all-things physical activity and sedentary behaviours.
+All content and messaging we put out is evidence-informed and we are fortunate to work with an amazing network of national and international leaders in physical activity – scientists, researchers, organizational stakeholders, and government and community representatives.
+We strive to be the go-to resource for Canadians for all things physical activity and sedentary behaviors.

 We are also fully bilingual!

 What research has your organization done with the disability community?